 Writers on Writing is our regular conversation with a writer or industry professional about the writing craft, industry insights, and their own practice.
-This week, we spoke to award-winning author and writer J.S.
-Breukelaar about all things Speculative Fiction!
+This week, we spoke to JS Breukelaar about how speculative fiction allows writers to let their imagination roam and imagine different possibilities for the way the world works.

 Can you break down the difference between speculative fiction and science fiction for those who are unfamiliar?